Using The Legacy Finbox Excel Add-on

 If you have any questions about this notice, please email firstname.lastname@example.org.

 This article is intended for those using older versions of Excel or that do not have an active Office 365 subscription.
 If you are using the latest version of Office 365 for Windows, Mac, or online, you should check out the guide for our latest add-in version.
 The new version is much faster and has many new features that are not supported in this legacy add-in.

 In this article

 Once you've installed and enabled the add-on, you can construct a formula by typing

 = FNBX( ) into any cell.
 The formula accepts inputs in the order described below.

-finbox.com supports thousands of companies across all major US exchanges.
-If you need data for a company we don't currently support, send us a note at firstname.lastname@example.org and we'll do our best to accommodate you.
+Finbox supports thousands of companies listed on exchanges all over the world.
+If you need data for a company we don't currently support, send us a note at email@example.com and we'll do our best to accommodate you.

-finbox.com aggregates and computes hundreds of metrics for each of the companies we support.
-Timeseries metrics like stock price may contain up to 10 years of historical data.
+Finbox aggregates and computes hundreds of metrics for each of the companies we support.
+Timeseries metrics like the stock price may contain over 10 years of historical data.

-You can search for the metric_slug associated with a metric using our Data Explorer.
+You can search for the metric_slug associated with a metric in one of two ways: